Trending

 EDR collects data from all endpoints, including desktops, laptops, mobile devices, and other endpoint devices.
 It analyzes this data in real-time to identify evidence of known and suspected cyber threats and responds automatically to prevent and minimize damage once a threat is detected.

-How Does EDR work?
+How Does Endpoint Detection and Response (EDR) work?

 The EDR solution records all activities occurring on endpoints, providing the visibility security teams need to uncover incidents that might otherwise remain hidden.
 EDR plays a crucial role in offering constant and comprehensive visibility into real-time endpoint activities.